BardicDefense/purple-hack/README.md

 |  19  |      +8%       |
 |  20  |      +9%       |

-Player characters may purchase bulk goods by hundredweight (cwt, where 1 hundredweight is 10 slots) up to their carrying capacity (or the carrying capacity of any pack animals, carts or wagons, or ships they may own).
+Player characters may purchase bulk goods by hundredweight (cwt), where 1 hundredweight is 10 slots, up to their carrying capacity (or the carrying capacity of any pack animals, carts or wagons, or ships they may own).

 ## Strongholds & Domains